ava-labs/avalanche-docs/docs/subnets/README.md

 ## Developing Your Own Subnet

-Please check out documents listed on the left panel to develop your own Subnets with customized virtual machine and blockchain.
+Please check out documents listed on the left panel to develop your own Subnets with customized virtual machines and blockchains.